The 19 Essential Welding Equipment List

 Shielded Metal Arc Welding (SMAW)

 SMAW, often called stick welding, uses a flux-coated electrode.
 The arc is formed between the electrode and the workpiece, creating the weld as the electrode melts.
-The flux coating provides a shielding gas and forms a slag layer to protect the weld.
+The flux coating essentially provides a shielding gas and forms a slag layer to protect the weld.
 SMAW is portable and can be used in outdoor or windy conditions, making it popular in construction and repair work.
-It’s versatile but can be slower compared to other methods.
+Furthermore, it’s versatile but can be slower compared to other methods.

 three welders in blue uniform, red welding gloves and Welding Mask